Sonnet 20

 And love directed with such false command

-Does soon in time its’ fairest promise breach.
+Does soon in time its fairest promise breach.

-Thus you in incongruous love do take
+Thus you, in wayward love do somehow take

-The better portion of my fondest dreams,
+The best and brightest of my fondest dreams,

-Yet if you must weigh blame, state this my fault:
+Still, if you must weigh blame, state this my fault:

 Say that his blood was red; his tears were salt.